openshift/enhancements/enhancements/network/vdpa/virtio-vdpa-ovn-hw-offload.md

 #### SRIOV network operator workflow

 - Configure OpenVswitch in HW offload mode
-- Configure NIC (single script?)
+- Configure NIC (switchdev-configuration-before-nm.service and switchdev-configuration-after-nm.service services)
   - Install vendor-independent kernel drivers: vdpa, virtio-vdpa
   - Configure VFs (same as SR-IOV: echo N > /sys/devices/{PF}/sriov_numvfs)
   - Put NIC in switchdev mode (smart NIC)
   - Enable HW offload mode on PF, VFs and port representors
-  - Disable Network Manager on PF, VFs and port representors
+  - Disable Network Manager on VFs and port representors
   - Install vendor-dependent kernel drivers (e.g. mlx5-core for Mellanox cards)
   - Bind the right PCI driver (vendor specific).
 Some vendors might implement vdpa in a different PCI driver (e.g: Intel’s ifcvf).
 Others might keep the same pci driver and require extra steps (e.g: in mellanox vdpa, the VF is still bound to “mlx5_core”)
 - Create the vdpa device (vendor specific).
 Some vendors might require no extra steps because they create the vdpa device on a pci driver probe (e.g: ifcvf).
 Others might need extra steps (e.g: Mellanox requires loading an additional driver and in the future, they might require managing a “virtual bus”(source)).
 The plan is to extend the govdpa library to provide this functionality.
 - Bind the vdpa device to the correct vdpa bus driver (virtio-vdpa driver in the first implementation).
 This is not vendor specific and uses a sysfs-based API
 - Configure the SRIOV device plugin
   - Add the appropriate vdpa flags to the SR-IOV Device Plugin’s configMap.
 - Create the Network Attachment Definitions

 Note: the SRIOV operator (config-daemon) needs to destroy the vdpa device when policy is removed